SDGforskning/sdg-strings/SDG12_query_topic_WoS.md

 This phrase aims to find research about subsidies and fossil fuels.
 The elements of the phrase are *subsidies + fossil fuels*.

-Most of the terms for subsidies were found from the UNEP report *Measuring Fossil Fuel Subsidies in the Context of the Sustainable Development Goals* (<a id="UNEPfossil">[UNEP, 2019](#f16)</a>) table 6 p.
+Most of the terms for subsidies were found in the UNEP report *Measuring Fossil Fuel Subsidies in the Context of the Sustainable Development Goals* (<a id="UNEPfossil">[UNEP, 2019](#f16)</a>) table 6 p.
 19 - and for fossil fuels from table 5 p.
 13.

 ```py
 TS=